1 2

 Adequate sleep and quality are very important in the maintenance of health among gut microbiota.
 Disturbed sleep disrupts the circadian rhythm and functions to alter the cyclical gut microenvironment.
 It has indeed been observed that chronic sleep deprivation or poor-quality sleep impairs the diversity of microbiota and is characterized by a higher proportion of Firmicutes, associated with a high risk for obesity, diabetes, and metabolic syndrome.
 Furthermore, sleep disturbances promote microbiota imbalance in enhancing inflammatory responses and metabolic pathways.

-Moderate physical exercises increase and the number of probiotics.
+Moderate physical exercises increase microbiota diversity and the number of probiotics.
 Physical exercises increase blood circulation in the gut, move the intestines, and indirectly change the environment of the gut in a way that favors the proliferation of beneficial bacteria.
 Some studies have identified that the abundance of Lactobacillus and Bifidobacterium was higher in regular exercisers than in their sedentary peers, while sedentary lifestyle has been associated with reduced microbiota diversity and the increased proliferation of harmful bacteria.
 Moreover, it is effective in helping to sustain healthy gut microbiota by lessening body weight, improving metabolic functionality, and also lessening the levels of inflammation.

 Excessive alcohol consumption and smoking impair gut microbiota.
 Chronic heavy drinking impairs intestinal barrier function, increased the risk of leaky gut, proliferates harmful bacteria such as C. difficile and Bacteroides, and decreases the amount of beneficial bacteria.
 Smoking impairs microbiota diversity, enhances pathogenic bacteria like Shigella and E. coli, and induces intestinal inflammation and microbiota imbalance.